skronheim/Project-4/README.md

 * All T/F data was converted to integer type (to ensure numerical data)
 * Model-specific preprocessing:
     * Data was normalized
+        * For the K-Means model: StandardScaler was applied to the selected features first and then PCA was later applied to the scaled features to improve the clusters
         * For the popularity prediction, StandardScaler and MinMaxScaler were tested, as well as MinMaxScaler only on the Loudness, Tempo, and Duration data (the only data that was not either binary or between 0 and 1)

         **@Group - Add your normalization methods here; the order should be Brenda, then Sarah, then Carly to keep consistent with the proposed ppt order (K-Means -> popularity -> genre)**